thomassuedbroecker/experiment-automation-inference-instruct-lab-watsonx-models/README.md

-# Experiment automation of running models in inferences in InstructLab or  watsonx
+# Experiment automation for models on inferences in InstructLab or watsonx

 ## Objective